Easy vegan hot cross buns with TWO types of chocolate chips. They are fluffy, will melt in your mouth and better than store-bought!

 Instructions

-- If your dough is a little dry where cracks appear, add a little milk and knead again.
-If your dough is a little sticky, add a little flour and knead again.
+- The dough should form a smooth ball, be slightly tacky but not sticky.
+If your dough is a little dry, add a dash of milk and knead again.
+If your dough is still sticky after, add a little flour and knead again.

 Shaping the hot cross buns:

 - Divide the dough into 12 equal parts (about 75g each).
 Roll and shape each piece of dough into a ball making sure the top is smooth.
-Place each bun into a rectangular or circular lined greased baking tray, leaving around 3 cm (1 inch) between each bun.
+Arrange the buns in your baking tray.

 - Cover the tray with a tea towel and set aside in a warm spot to rise for at least 1 hour.
 The buns are ready when they've expanded in size by at least 50% or are puffy again.

-- Add all of the ingredients to a small bowl to form a thick but smooth paste.
-Add more flour or water if needed.
-Spoon the paste into a piping bag with a small round nozzle.
-Pipe crosses onto the buns.
+- Mix all the cross ingredients in a small bowl.
+The mixture should form a thick but smooth paste.
+If needed, add a little more flour or water to get the right consistency.
+Spoon the paste into a piping bag with a small round nozzle and pipe the crosses on the buns.

-- Bake the buns in the oven for 15-20 minutes.
-The buns are ready when they're slightly golden brown.
-Or if you remove one of the bun and tap it lightly on the bottom, the bun should sound hollow.
+- Bake the hot cross buns for 22-25 minutes.
+The buns are ready when their surface is golden brown. buns are ready when they're slightly golden brown.
+If you remove one of the bun and tap it lightly on the bottom, the bun should sound hollow.

-- Add the sugar (or sweetener or jam) and water to a small saucepan and bring to a gentle simmer.
+- Add the sugar, sweetener or jam and water to a small saucepan and gently cook until the mixture is well combined (no sugar granules).

-- When the buns are hot from the oven, brush them with the glaze.
+- When the buns are still hot from the oven, brush them with the glaze.

 - The buns are best eaten the day they are baked.
-Alternatively, store them in an airtight container at room temperature for 1-2 days.
+Alternatively, store them in an airtight container at room temperature for 1-2 days and serve them warm.

 Notes